 Mulberries almost always come off of the tree with a little bit of stem attached.
-You can leave the stem, it will not affect the berry.
+You can leave the stem on or remove them before freezing, whichever you decide.

 Wash the Mulberries

-Spread the whole, washed mulberries in a single layer on a baking sheet or on plates.
-Freeze the fruit, uncovered, for at least two hours.
-This step is what ensures that the berries will remain separate once they are frozen.
+Freezing the berries in a single layer will ensure that the berries will remain separate once they are frozen.
+Spread whole, washed mulberries in a single layer on a baking sheet or on plates.
+Freeze the fruit, uncovered, for at least 2 hours, or until completely solid.

 Transfer to Freezer Containers

-Transfer the frozen berries to freezer bags or containers.
-Label and date the bags or containers.
-It is recommended that you use BPA-free, non-plastic freezer containers.
-You can store mulberries in the freezer for up to six months.
-They are still fine to eat after that, but their quality and flavor degrade over time.
+Once the berries are frozen, you can transfer them to BPA-free, non-plastic freezer containers, or freezer bags.
+Make sure to label and date the containers.
+You can store mulberries in the freezer for up to 6 months.
+They are still fine to eat after 6 months, but their quality and flavor continue to degrade over time.

 Ways to Use Frozen Mulberries

-You can add still-frozen mulberries to pancakes, muffins, and quick breads.
+You can also add frozen mulberries to pancakes, muffins, and quick breads.
 Although the mulberries will cook along with the rest of the ingredients, berries that start out frozen in these recipes will not bleed their color as much as fresh berries tend to do.

 Frozen mulberries are just as good as fresh for making mulberry jam and other sweet preserve recipes.
 Stockpile them in the freezer during the harvest season, and get around to that jam project later when you have time.

-Thaw frozen mulberries and then puree them to make a simple, flavorful sauce to spoon over yogurt, cake, or fresh fruit.
-If you think the sauce needs it, add a little honey or sugar and a small squeeze of lemon juice to intensify the mulberry flavor.
+You can use the frozen mulberries to make sorbet or ice cream, but you will need to thaw them before you transform them into a frozen dessert.
+You can also thaw frozen mulberries and puree them to make a simple, flavorful sauce to spoon over yogurt, cake, or fresh fruit.
+Add a little honey or sugar and a small squeeze of lemon juice to intensify the mulberry flavor, if desired.